torplusdev/docs/Docker Installation Instructions.md

                  </body>
                </html>" > ./static/index.html # or copy your static files
     #After starting the docker container, go to the page https://torplus.{your domain name} from the TorPlus client.
 2 added video files are displayed

+You can see the example [here](https://torplus.videotpdemo.com/wp-content/uploads/2022/07/helloworld.html) or download the finished html [here](https://github.com/torplusdev/helloworld.html)

 ## Run docker image: